javorosas/proxy-angular/readme.md

 =============

 ## Summary
-Project for thw AngularJS workshop at Proy2014
+Project for the AngularJS workshop at Proxy2014